Restore Your Smile

 In some cases, the implant may not properly integrate with the jawbone.
 This is known as early implant failure and may occur in the weeks or months following placement.
 It may require removal and reassessment. - Bite pressure or teeth grinding:

-Placing too much force on an implant, whether from teeth grinding (bruxism) or bite misalignment, can affect its stability.
-Over time, this may loosen the implant or damage the restoration attached to it. - Wear and tear on the restoration:
+Excessive force on an implant, whether from bruxism (teeth grinding) or bite misalignment, can compromise its stability.
+Over time, this may loosen the implant or damage the restoration attached to it.

-While the implant post may last decades, the visible restoration, like a crown, bridge, or denture, lasts between 5 and 15 years.
-These components may need to be replaced due to normal wear, damage, or changes in your bite.
+Wear and tear on the restoration: The implant post can function for many years.
+The visible restoration, such as a crown, bridge, or denture, may need to be replaced after several years due to wear or changes in the bite.

 What are the pros and cons of dental implants?